devanshithakar12/AOAI-Fundamentals-WTH/challenges/Challenge-00.md

 5. You are ready to run the Jupyter Notebook files, hooray!

-### Setup Jupyter Notebook Environment
+### Jupyter Notebook Environment

 You will be working with Jupyter Notebooks and Python to interact with Azure OpenAI.

 [Jupyter Notebook](https://jupyter.org/) is an open-source web application that allows you to create and share documents containing live code, equations, visualizations, and narrative text.
 It's useful for a wide range of tasks, such as data cleaning and transformation, numerical simulation, statistical modeling, data visualization, and machine learning.

 Jupyter notebooks require an environment to run in.
 You will be running these in your Codespace.
-Navigate to the notebooks folder and click on the Jupyter Notebook you would like to start working with.
+Navigate to the notebooks folder and click on the Jupyter Notebook you would like to start working with for each future challenge.

 --------SKIP THIS PORTION IF USING CODESPACES-----------